 It is our belief, based on simple economics and financial theory, that what makes a company valuable are the cash flow streams it is able to generate in the present and future.
 Whereas “Mr. Market” often merely considers the short term in pricing businesses, we believe this does not at all reflect the true intrinsic value of a business.
 And given how fluid this current crisis is, I would speculate that “Mr. Market” has become even more short term.

-Even when we account for an extremely severe short-term global economic contraction followed by a muted recovery, our measurement of intrinsic value for most of our shareholdings drops by an amount that ranges from mid-single digit to low-double digit levels (please also see Win Murray’s post regarding this topic).
+Even when we account for an extremely severe short-term global economic contraction followed by a muted recovery, our measurement of intrinsic value for most of our shareholdings drops by an amount that ranges from mid-single digit to low-double digit levels.
 Given this wide spread between how the market has priced these businesses and what we believe to be their intrinsic value as determined by cash flow streams, we believe today’s situation can be a great opportunity for value investors.

 Since the beginning of this volatile market situation, we have been busy focusing on three things: remaining up to date on business values, keeping the portfolio “forward” positioned and seeking new investment opportunities.

 Taking the first point, as we generally base position size in portfolios on the spread between market price and our measurement of value, it is critical that we stay current as to what we believe our businesses are valued.
 To this end, we have spent considerable time speaking to managements and other industry sources in keeping our estimates current.
 The fact that we have been working from home since mid-March has not been a deterrent.
 And it’s important to note that in almost all cases, our companies’ managements have proactively made themselves available to communicate with their shareholders.